Fish and Wildlife Service, Interior.

 We will consider all comments and information we receive during the comment period on this proposed rule during preparation of a final determination.
 Accordingly, the final decision may differ from this proposal.

 The Act provides for one or more public hearings on this proposal, if requested.
 Requests must be received within 45 days after the date of of publication of this proposal in the Federal Register.
 Such requests must be sent to the address shown in the FOR FURTHER INFORMATION CONTACT section.
 We will schedule public hearings on this proposal, if any are requested, and announce the dates, times, and places of the hearing, as well as how to obtain reasonable accommodations, in the Federal Register and local newspapers at least 15 days before the hearing.

 Persons needing reasonable accommodations to attend and participate in a public hearing should contact the Pacific Islands Fish and Wildlife Office at 808-792-9400, as soon as possible.
-To allow sufficient time to process requests, please call no later than one week before the hearing date.
+To allow sufficient time to Start Printed Page 32509process requests, please call no later than one week before the hearing date.
 Information regarding this proposed rule is available in alternative formats upon request.

 Clarity of the Rule

 We are required by Executive Orders 12866 and 12988 and by the Presidential Memorandum of June 1, 1998, to write all rules in plain language.
 This means that each rule we publish must:

 (a) Be logically organized;